-- Conscious bias (also know as explicit bias) and
+- Conscious bias (also known as explicit bias) and

-- Unconscious bias (also know as implicit bias)
+- Unconscious bias (also known as implicit bias)

 Unconscious biases are social stereotypes about certain groups of people that individuals form outside their own conscious awareness.
 Everyone holds unconscious beliefs about various social and identity groups, and these biases stem from one’s tendency to organize social worlds by categorizing.